melsman/mlkit/papers.md

 ---
 {% include JB/setup %}

+* Martin Elsman and Niels Hallenberg. __On the Effects of Integrating Region-based Memory Management and Generational Garbage Collection in ML__.
+In
+_International Symposium on Practical Aspects of Declarative Languages (PADL '20)_.
+New Orleans, USA.
+January, 2020.

 * Martin Elsman, Philip Munksgaard, and Ken Friis Larsen. __Experience Report: Type-Safe Multi-Tier Programming with Standard ML Modules__.
 In _Proceedings of the ML Family Workshop (ML '18)_.
 St. Louis, Missouri, USA.
 September 2018.
 [PDF](/pdf/final-ml18.pdf).

 * Martin Elsman. __SMLtoJs: Hosting a Standard ML Compiler in a Web